yskkmi1980/prefect-demo/README.md

 ### Kubernetes

-Create k3d cluster with an image registry, minio (for remote storage), the prefect agent and api
+Create kubenetes cluster with an image registry, minio (for remote storage), the prefect agent and api

 ```
 make kubes